Singapore Conference 2026

 GA3 (Social, Humanitarian and Cultural)

-GA4 (Special Political and Decolonisation)
+GA4 (Special Political and Decolonization)

-• The situation in Mayotte
+• The situation in Greenland

 GA6 (Legal)